Saved Views

 Saved View Actions

-The Actions menu on an individual saved views page is nearly but not exactly the same as the context menu on a saved views card in the Library's views lists.
+The Actions menu on an individual saved view page is nearly but not exactly the same as the context menu in a saved view row in the Library list.
 The menu includes the following options:

 • Export: Opens a submenu from which you can choose among various forms in which the saved view can exported (see Portal Export Options).